-Being team oriented, meaning that you put the well-being of the team first, is all about focusing on the whole.
-Team oriented individuals focus on the team and its goals, putting their effort towards the team instead of themselves.
+Being team-oriented, meaning that you put the well-being of the team first, is all about focusing on the whole.
+Team-oriented individuals focus on the team and its goals, putting their effort towards the team instead of themselves.
 And as you’ll soon find out, they are essential for any successful workplace.

-In practice, it means prioritizing the team as a whole vs yourself.
-For example, say you’re working on a project alongside someone you have some disagreements with.
 If you aren’t a team player, you might let your own passions and ego take over, resulting in arguments and disagreements with that person.
-From there, that could easily spiral into bigger drama amongst the team.
+This could quickly spiral into bigger drama amongst the team.

 team oriented

-Benefits of Team Oriented Culture
+Benefits of Team-Oriented Culture

-One of the biggest benefits, especially from a business perspective, is the increased productivity.
-It shouldn’t come as a shock that teams that are healthy, supportive, and focus on the overall team tend to do better.
 When everyone is working together and placing an emphasis on the team’s well-being, they are more productive.
 They work better together and get more accomplished, which is good for them personally and the bottom line.

-Another big benefit is enhanced creativity and innovation.
-Again, it makes sense that a team working together to support one another ends up being more creative and innovative.
 Innovation and creativity often rely on people coming together, using each other’s strengths, and creating something none of them could have individually.
 A team that can work together well and collaborate can do wonders for creativity.

 The last benefit we’ll list here is improved employee satisfaction and retention, but it’s a pretty important one.
-Creating a team oriented culture helps create a better work culture overall.
+Creating a team-oriented culture helps create a better work culture overall.
 That in and of itself has numerous benefits.

 With a positive culture, employees feel better.
 They’re less burnt out, less stressed, more engaged, energized, and productive.
 At the end of the day, a positive culture means happier employees and better work, which is a big benefit for any business.

-Moreover, that also means improved employee satisfaction and retention.
+That also means improved employee satisfaction and retention.
 Employees feel like they matter, are part of something bigger, and are supported by those around them.
 That makes them feel more satisfied with work, resulting in better output.
-On top of that, it also means higher retention rates since employees won’t feel the need to leave and go elsewhere.

-How To Build a Team Oriented Environment
+How To Build a Team-Oriented Environment

-There are lots of ways leaders can start putting the team and its well-being first.
-Team oriented leaders need to communicate clearly and effectively.
 Talk to your employees about what’s going on, ask how you can help or support them, and be honest.
-Give employees the chance to talk to you directly, and actually listen to their concerns or input.
-Be open minded and trust your team.
-Communication is key here.
+Give employees the chance to talk to you directly and listen to their concerns or input.
+Active listening and straightforward communication are key here.

 You should also make sure your employees feel valued and cared about.
 Celebrate their successes, and make it a point to acknowledge their hard work.
-Consider rewards for big victories or accomplishments.
-Something as simple as that can go a long way in showing how much you care about the team and their successes.

 administrative professionals day